ska-telescope/developer.skatelescope.org/src/tools/dev-faq.rst

 Incorporate my project into the integration environment
 ``````````````````````````````````````````````````````````

-We use Kubernetes as orchestration layer - refer to our :ref:`Orchestration Guidelines <orchestration-guide>`.
+We use Kubernetes as an orchestration layer - refer to our :doc:`Orchestration Guidelines </tools/containers/orchestration-guidelines>`.

 Once a project is ready to form part of the integrated solution, we need to verify that all prerequisites are installed and working properly.